dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/amazon_kinesis.md

 for additional options, i.e. to limit the number of messages returned or to automatically parse JSON messages.

-### Kinesis Message Format:
+### Kinesis message format

-The "_kinesis" dictionary in the message stores the message envelope, including shard ID, sequence, partition key, etc. Message contains `_kinesis_msg_id` which is the primary key: a hash over (shard_id, message sequence).
-With "parse_json" set to True (default), the Data field is parsed;
+The `_kinesis` dictionary in the message stores the message envelope, including shard id, sequence, partition key, etc. The message contains `_kinesis_msg_id`, which is the primary key: a hash over (shard id + message sequence number).
+With `parse_json` set to True (default), the Data field is parsed;
-if False, data is returned in bytes.
+if False, `data` is returned as bytes.

 ## Customization